 And let your hair fall all around me

-These lines reflect a moment of surrender and intimacy, symbolizing the desire to return to simpler times.
-The physical gesture of laying back and letting hair fall evokes vulnerability, yet it also hints at the acceptance of a loss of innocence.
+These lines express a moment of surrender and intimacy, symbolizing the desire to return to simpler times.

 Offer up your best defense